GraphDatabaseExperiments/entity_integrity_faults_impact/instructions/README.md

 ## Execution

 The main script to run our experiments is data_integrity_effects_sql.py.
-To establish a connection with a MySQL database a file called mysql_auth.txt has be created with corresponding credentials.
+To establish a connection with a MySQL database a file called mysql_auth.txt has to be created with corresponding credentials.

 ### Parameter Settings